Whats Poppin: Music video

 The music video for the track, directed by Cole Bennett, was released the same day as the song on Cole's Lyrical Lemonade channel.
 It features a cameo of Ryan "Rhino" Burton of the YouTube comedy channel LoveLiveServe.
 As with many popular songs, the music video plays an integral part in its commercial success, resulting in exposure to a wider audience.
 The music video for "Whats Poppin?" was created by popular music video producer 'Lyrical Lemonade', who has been involved in the production of several other popular music videos, such as productions with 'Juice WRLD' and 'Eminem'.
-As of April, 2021, the music video has amassed over 130 million views on YouTube.
+As of April 2021, the music video has amassed over 130 million views on YouTube.
 For Harlow, having this song featured on this channel contributed to the success of the song globally.
-Furthermore, a breakdown video on the creation of "Whats Poppin?" with producers Jetsonmade and PoohBeatz allowed for fans to gain a deeper insight into the song itself.
+Furthermore, a breakdown video on the creation of "Whats Poppin" with producers jetsonmade and PoohBeatz allowed for fans to gain a deeper insight into the song itself.
 Both producers have spoken about looking for a 'fresh' artist to make a new production with, after both collaborating with DaBaby on popular single "Suge".

-Additionally, Cole Bennett did an interview in which he dissected the music video itself.
+Cole Bennett did an interview in which he dissected the music video itself.
 Bennett said that an earlier video of Harlow's for the song "Sundown" was "refreshing", causing him to message him on Twitter for a potential collaboration on his Lyrical Lemonade channel in the future.
 Bennett initially rejected one of his songs, "Cody Banks", as it wasn't the style he was looking for.
 He said he would only work with him if he found "absolutely perfect" song to allow the audience to get a sense of Harlow's charisma and character.
 The two became good friends, even throwing a New Year's Eve party together in 2019, until finally discovering "Whats Poppin" in a set of songs that Harlow sent Bennett, who instantly knew that it was perfect for his channel.
 Bennett was adamant on having the video in one general location, keeping the video, as well as the shooting process and budget, as simplistic as possible.
 Furthermore, Bennett suggested that the diner, featured in the music video, be the main location, where different areas of the diner are used in different creative lights, bringing in a unique "world" and making the video fun, such as turning the diner booth into a nightclub and a bed.
 Bennett said that the song itself involved a lot of wordplay, and that the best way to capture this was in various visual settings.
 Bennett made various creative decisions when making the video, for example the picture used in the video on the dartboard was taken on the set inside the diner by Bennett himself to get the same outfit and "feel" of where the video already was.
 Additionally, Bennett says the zooms throughout the video were unplanned, but he instead called in the middle of filming and rented out a zoom lens just for those particular shots, something he later admitted was a "vital role" in the video.
-At the end of this interview, Bennett stated that him and Harlow have a "bunch of stuff coming" following this collaboration.
+At the end of this interview, Bennett stated that he and Harlow have a "bunch of stuff coming" following this collaboration.